 Part B: Some frequently tested areas in the past were

 - NPV with Inflation and Taxation

 - Sources of Finance

 Don’t just keep focusing on numbers.
 Although the numbers are important but approximately half of the marks are for the written elements.
 Prepare every topic thoroughly to increase chances of passing the exam.

 15 multiple choice questions worth 2 marks each.
 The MCQs will largely be knowledge based and will balance out the questions in Section B and C of the exam to make sure that all aspects of the syllabus are examined.
 It is likely that some of the MCQs will test your understanding of financial management and objectives (ratio analysis, the concept of shareholder wealth) as well as the economic environment and financial institutions topics (financial intermediation, fiscal and monetary policies).
 The efficient market hypothesis is likely to be tested here too.

 But bear in mind that the whole point of setting MCQs is to test good coverage of the syllabus in the exam.

 Three 10 mark mini case-studies.
 Each case-study will be broken down into 5 separate 2 mark multiple choice questions (so 15 questions in total).

-Areas expected to be tested in this section are working capital management (the impact of a change in credit period or accepting a factor’s offer), business or security valuations (assets method and earnings valuation), and financial risk management (most likely in the form of currency risk but it is possible that an aspect of interest rate risk is examined here)
+Areas expected to be tested in this section are working capital management (e.g. the operating cycle, the impact of a change in credit period or accepting a factor’s offer), business or security valuations (e.g. methods of valuation), and financial risk management (most likely mainly in the form of currency risk but it is possible that an aspect of interest rate risk is examined here)